 What to Expect

-That said, you can most realistically expect to lose at least a pound a week.
-“They say one to two pounds a week is best and most sustainable," says Clark.
-“Often times, during a cleanse week at Cara Clark Nutrition, we get some people losing up to a pound a day by eating more real foods that are working for their body by burning fuel.”
+That said, you should realistically expect to lose about a pound a week.
+"One to two pounds a week is best and most sustainable," says Clark.

 Methods to Avoid

-Although it may be tempting to look for a quick fix for your weight loss woes, it's important to avoid fad diets to lose weight fast.
-According to a recent study from the University of Exeter and Bristol, yo-yo dieting may actually sabotage your weight loss goals because the brain interprets these diets as short famines.
-Instead of losing weight fast, they cause your body to fire signals to your brain to store more fat for future shortages, unintentionally derailing your attempts to drop those last ten pounds.
+Although it may be tempting to look for a quick fix for your weight-loss woes, it's important to avoid fad diets to lose weight fast.
+According to a study published December 2016 in Evolution, Medicine, and Public Health, yo-yo dieting may actually sabotage your weight-loss goals because the brain interprets these diets as short famines.
+Instead of helping you shed pounds, they cause your body to fire signals to your brain to store more fat for future shortages, unintentionally derailing your attempts.

 "The yo-yo affect can be really hard on your body," says Clark.
 "It damages many of your organs as well as your digestive system.
 I think we can all agree that we want to be healthy.
 Focusing on overall health is the ultimate goal."